sidatasciencelab/UCSB_SI_scholars_STRI/quick-start.md

 4. Click `Clone`.
 Cloning will download a new directory in your persistent storage entitled `UCSB_SI_scholars_STRI`.
 This will contain most of the files you need for our course.

-5. Navigate to the `File` and select `Hub Control Panel`.
+5. Navigate to the `File` tab at the top of the screen and select `Hub Control Panel`.
 Click the red `Stop My Server` button, and finally select `-> Logout` in the top right of the screen.

 ## Working with R Studio